 Fiber choice impacts the final hue of the application.
 Top left to right: inulin, oat bran fiber, coconut flour and linseed meal.
 Bottom: cracker doughs with same dose of emseal paprika added.

-Sources of fiber like oat bran or linseed meal, will transfer their color to the food matrix, giving a dull, unappealing appearance.
-Natural colors work wonders in these food systems, compensating for the brown/gray undertones to create bright and vibrant products.
+Sources of fiber like oat bran or linseed meal, will transfer their colour to the food matrix, giving a dull, unappealing appearance.
+Natural colours work wonders in these food systems, compensating for the brown/gray undertones to create bright and vibrant products.
 These vivid shades will also contrast with the dark hulls, increasing the perception of wholesomeness and freshness.

 Brightly colored cupcakes fortified with linseed meal as a source of fiber.